ammirato/active_vision_dataset_processing/data_loading/README.md

 #DATA LOADING

-Here we provide an uncomplete class for loading our data.
+Here we provide an incomplete class for loading our data.
 While it almost certainly does not do exactly what you want, it may be a good starting point for seeing how to access our data.